faiface/par-lang/docs/src/quality_of_life/pipes.md

 ## A first taste

-Here are two helper functions that operate on numbers:
+Here are some helper functions that operate on numbers:

 ```par
 def Add    = [m: Nat, n: Nat] Nat.Add(m, n)